davemee/stagger/README.md

 ## Conventions to be of use.

+1. You're runninh macOS High Sierra (10.13); older versions of macOS may work, but are untested.
-1. You're using DEVONthink Pro (2).
+2. You're using DEVONthink Pro (2).
-2. Your database does *not* exclude Groups from Tagging.    (you can check this by looking at the menu *File*→*Database Properties*→*Your Database Name*
+3. Your database does *not* exclude Groups from Tagging.    (you can check this by looking at the menu *File*→*Database Properties*→*Your Database Name*
 	![How to tell if your database allows Groups to be Tagged][image-1]
-3. You have a hierarchical tree of *Groups* who are set to  *Exclude from Classification* and whose names begin with Capital Letters or numbers, and are likely to be found in the texts you wish to auto-classify.
+4. You have a hierarchical tree of *Groups* who are set to  *Exclude from Classification* and whose names begin with Capital Letters or numbers, and are likely to be found in the texts you wish to auto-classify.
 	![A hierarchy of Groups with Exclude from Tagging set][image-2]

 ## Installation